PartyOverHere/PartyOverHere/README.md

 - [X] User can create a new account
 - [X] User can login to their account
-- [ ] User can complete party planning survey
 - [x] User can view venues
-- [ ] User can create a vision board for event
+- [x] User can upload party venue for rent
 - [ ] User can choose a date and time for event
 - [ ] User can book venue for event
 - [ ] User can choose a event theme